 Most of the reasons why American patients receive care from multiple providers are related to numerous modifiable causes such as patient preferences, physician referrals and health system factors —not medical need—according to a qualitative study by Weill Cornell Medicine researchers.

-“The results of our study show that fragmentation is not just a function of sicker patients seeing more providers,” said first author Dr. Lisa Kern, an associate professor of medicine and of healthcare policy and research at Weill Cornell Medicine.
+“The results of our study show that fragmentation is not just a function of sicker patients seeing more providers,” said first author Dr. Lisa Kern, an associate professor of medicine and of healthcare policy and research at Weill Cornell Medicine and the Weill Cornell Graduate School of Medical Sciences.
 “Our study identified more than 40 reasons why patients receive care from multiple providers, only a few of which related to medical need.”

 For the study, published Feb.
 20 in the Journal of General Internal Medicine, Dr. Kern and her colleagues conducted focus groups with 46 participants—25 patients and 21 primary care providers—at an academic primary care practice in New York in 2017.
 Participants were asked “Why do you think some patients receive care from many different providers and others do not?” and “What do you think happens as a result of patients receiving care from many different providers?”
 The study was funded by the Weill Cornell Institute for Primary Care Innovation, which seeks to inspire the next generation of primary care physicians who can develop new innovations in the field.